aukshi/Major-Project/README.md

-# Major-Project
+# Android-HC05-App
-An android app to communicate with a Bluetooth device to find the location of another wearable device
+Source code for "HC-05 Bluetooth Terminal" Android app

+Feel free to use this code in your own app